Articles & Videos

 Resources to support this:

-Send parents the Years 1 to 6 Letter to Parents or the Foundation Letter to Parents (coming soon)*.
+Send parents the Years 1 to 6 Letter to Parents or the Foundation Letter to Parents.
 Each letter includes information about the structure of the Sound Waves Literacy program, what their child will be learning in their literacy lessons and how they can support their child at home.

 Along with the letter, we recommend sending all parents our handy Parent FAQs document.
 This can help answer common questions and provide further guidance on how parents can support their child.